acidprime/hiera-eyaml-pkcs11/README.md

     # If you plan on using the local openssl mode
     # This is specified as a development dependency and thus not auto installed
-    # ( Likely already included in your distribution )
+    # ( Likely already included in your distribution of ruby and this is not necessary )
     $ gem install openssl